padraigfl/dvd-menu/README.md

 - Has a JSON file which outlines all of the actions within the menu and positioning of various links and buttons
 - Capable of including local storage updates for attributes such as subtitles and audio track

-Please see the datatypes file for how these bits work

 ### What doesn't work?

 Absolutely loads, please see the TODO file